jgerschler/TransparentBoxes/README.md

 # TransparentBoxes
-Code related to the transparent box transceiver project
+Code related to the transparent box transceiver project.